kritika-srivastava/Sixth-Semester-Labs/Power System Analysis (MATLAB) Lab/Lab-5/readme.txt

 4. For computing Admittance or Impedance Matrix, just we need to run "ybusppg.m" only.

 5. For computing Bus Voltage and Angles, just we need to run "gaussppg.m" only.

-            There may be a lot of mistakes.
-If anyone could find out some, please inform me.
-I'll will be very thankful.
-                                                                                                     Email: pravirajpg@gmail.com
-                                                                                                              Thank you.